cgonc/kml-2-sdo-geometry/README.md

         d.
 Validate inserted geometries and rectify them.
         e.
 Insert a fail log to your database if an error occurs during this transaction

+After persisting JTS geometries as SDO_GEOMETRY in the database, the program will try to validate them.
+If it finds any invalid geometry, it will try to rectify them.
+If the rectification fails, the program will delete the unvalidated geometries.
+The program forces that any invalid geometry will not be persisted into the database.
+It will try these steps three times until all of the geometry which was inserted is valid.
+After that, if it fails, the program will log this situation.